 Part of the reason for this is due to the modern secular marketing hype of the season, which largely omits the relationship and observance of the traditional Christian liturgical seasons of Advent, Christmas, and Epiphany.

-The traditions of the Twelve Days of Christmas (Christmastide) have been largely forgotten in the United States.
+The observance of the Twelve Days of Christmas (Christmastide) has been mostly forgotten in the United States.
 We seem to be much better at singing the song “The Twelve Days of Christmas” than observing the 12 days.
 Contributing factors include (but not limited to) the adoption of more secular traditions, such as the American version of Santa Claus, the rise in popularity of New Year’s Eve parties, and perhaps most significant, the Christmas marketing strategies of store retailers.
-For retailers, the first day of Christmas (December 25th) represents the end of the marketing season, as demonstrated by the number of “after-Christmas sales” that launch on December 26.
-The commercial retail calendar has fostered a false sense that the Christmas season ends on December 25th, when in fact it is just beginning.
+For retailers, the first day of Christmas (December 25) represents the end of the marketing season, as demonstrated by the number of “after-Christmas sales” that launch on December 26.
+The commercial retail calendar has fostered a false sense that the Christmas season ends on December 25, when in fact it is just beginning.

-Perhaps a quick review of the Christian liturgical seasons of Advent, Christmas and Epiphany will help us restore the joy and meaning of the season.
+Perhaps a quick review of the Christian liturgical seasons of Advent, Christmastide and Epiphany will help us restore the joy and meaning of the season.

 Advent

-In the Western Christian church, Advent is the beginning of the liturgical year and begins on the forth Sunday prior to Christmas Day, December 25th and ends on Christmas Eve (December 24th).
+In the Western Christian church, Advent is the beginning of the liturgical year and begins on the fourth Sunday prior to Christmas Day, December 25 and ends on Christmas Eve (December 24).

 Advent is a time of expectant waiting and preparation for the celebration of the birth of Jesus at Christmas.
 The word Advent comes from the Latin word adventus, meaning “coming”.